bolt/docs/docs/extensions/advanced/customfields.md

 Next we need to add our own custom field onto the built in field manager.
-To do this we need to create a function called `registerFields()` that will return an array of one of more classes that implement `FieldInterface`.
+To do this we need to create a function called `registerFields()` that will return an array of one or more classes that implement `FieldInterface`.

 This block does just that: